Current Team Members

 Matt Heilbronn, Undergraduate researcher (he/him)

-Matt’s research interests in emerging infectious disease, spillover, zoonoses, and disease ecology brought him to the lab during his sophomore year.
-He is currently a senior majoring in Microbiology with minors in Wildlife Biology and Zoology.
+Matt’s (’23) research interests in emerging infectious disease, spillover, zoonoses, and disease ecology brought him to the lab during his sophomore year.
+Matt majored in Microbiology with minors in Wildlife Biology and Zoology.
 Matt helped screen Vermont caught mosquitoes for malaria parasites in the lab and also trapped and identified local mosquitoes at various field sites.
-Currently Matt is in the depths of his senior project on spillover of avian malaria parasites into naive host species including House Sparrows.
-In the past Matt has volunteered as an EMT, worked in the UVM Covid19 quarantine dorms, served as a Microbiology lab teaching assistant, and spent a summer on a fishing boat in Alaska.
-During his free time he enjoys beekeeping through the UVM Beekeeping club (as the president), cooking, and trying to identify birds just by sound and silhouette.
+For his senior research project, Matt studied the spillover of avian malaria parasites into non-native and naive host species including House Sparrows.
+After graduating in Spring 2023, Matt worked in the UVM Medical School’s Vaccine Testing Center helping with trials of the much anticipated and long awaited Lyme vaccine.
+Matt’s is now onto his next adventure which includes working for the Peace Corps in Cameroon aiding in public health measures including malaria and HIV prevention, education, and treatment.

-Alyssa just successfully defended her master’s thesis (Spring 2022) and is now officially a Master of Science!
+Alyssa successfully defended her master’s thesis (Spring 2022) and is now officially a Master of Science!
 Alyssa started in the lab in 2019 as a junior undergraduate student majoring in Biology interested in wildlife conservation.
-For her senior Honor’s project she investigated the malaria parasites of the steeply declining Saltmarsh Sparrow across its breeding range and the relationship between environmental mercury exposure and susceptibility to infection.
+For her senior Honor’s project she investigated the malaria parasites of the steeply declining Saltmarsh Sparrow across its breeding range and the relationship between environmental mercury exposure and susceptibility to infection (now published in Ornithological Applications).
 Alyssa then continued in the lab for a master’s project and switched her focus to loons after spending a summer as a field biologist for the Loon Preservation Committee in New Hampshire.
 For her master’s research, Alyssa investigated the diversity and distribution of malaria parasites of Common Loons across the southern edge of their breeding range as well as the mosquito vectors responsible for transmission of these deadly parasites.
-Here she is shown holding a Common Loon chick.
+Alyssa now works for Addgene in Boston where she is happily developing new research methods.
+Alyssa is shown here holding a Common Loon chick.

-We are very fortunate to have Karli, a veterinary student at Tufts University, join us for the summer of 2022.
-Karli has been helping with the loon malaria mortality project including diving into archived tissues stored at Tufts University to access samples from necropsied loons across the Northeast from the last 20 years.
-Karli is also helping with the PCR screening of these tissues to unveil the historical presence and impact of malaria on Common Loons.
-Karli is also working to help monitor breeding loons in Vermont.
+We were very fortunate to have Karli, a veterinary student at Tufts University, join us for the summer of 2022.
+Karli helped with the loon malaria mortality project including diving into archived tissues stored at Tufts University to access samples from necropsied loons across the Northeast from the last 20 years.
+Karli also helped with the PCR screening of these tissues to unveil the historical presence and impact of malaria on Common Loons.
+Karli also worked alongside Vermont Center for Ecostudies loon biologists to help monitor breeding loons in Vermont.
 Karli’s interests and background center around wildlife health and disease.

-Erik is a junior majoring in Biological Sciences with interests in smaller scale things such as viruses, bacteria, and parasites, as well as disease ecology and research.
-On weekends, Erik volunteers at an animal sanctuary, aiding in rehabilitation and care of injured and orphaned wildlife with a minor focus on pathogen spread and disease prevention.
-He also enjoys traveling, hiking, skiing, and spending time with friends.
+Erik (’24) majored in Biological Sciences with interests in smaller scale things such as viruses, bacteria, and parasites, as well as disease ecology and research.

 Due to Sarah’s passion for all things marine it was easy to rope her into doing her senior research project on Common Loons as they spend half of the year on open ocean and half of the year mainland to breed on freshwater ponds and lakes.
 Sarah screened a large sample of Common Loons from sites across the northern US for Apicomplexan blood parasites including the malaria parasites.
 She also investigated the relationship between blood mercury levels and infection status with her preliminary findings suggesting a positive correlation.
 Sarah is now a Master’s student in the Department of Biology at Syracuse University studying the surface foraging strategies of humpback whales.